-- 4. The owner of a building may apply to the locality and request that such building be declared a derelict building for purposes of this section. - 5.
-The locality, upon receipt of the plan to demolish or renovate the building, at the owner's request, shall meet with the owner submitting the plan and provide information to the owner on the land use and permitting requirements for demolition or renovation. - 6.
-If the property owner's plan is to demolish the derelict building, the building permit application of such owner shall be expedited.
+4. The owner of a building may apply to the locality and request that such building be declared a derelict building for purposes of this section.

+5. The locality, upon receipt of the plan to demolish or renovate the building, at the owner's request, shall meet with the owner submitting the plan and provide information to the owner on the land use and permitting requirements for demolition or renovation.

+6. If the property owner's plan is to demolish the derelict building, the building permit application of such owner shall be expedited.
 If the owner has completed the demolition within 90 days of the date of the building permit issuance, the locality shall refund any building and demolition permit fees.
-This section shall not supersede any ordinance adopted pursuant to § 15.2-2306 relative to historic districts. - 7.
-If the property owner's plan is to renovate the derelict building, and no rezoning is required for the owner's intended use of the property, the site plan or subdivision application and the building permit, as applicable, shall be expedited.
+This section shall not supersede any ordinance adopted pursuant to $\frac{15.2}{2306}$ relative to historic districts.

+7. If the property owner's plan is to renovate the derelict building, and no rezoning is required for the owner's intended use of the property, the site plan or subdivision application and the building permit, as applicable, shall be expedited.
 The site plan or subdivision fees may be refunded, all or in part, but in no event shall the site plan or subdivision fees exceed the lesser of 50 percent of the standard fees established by the ordinance for site plan or subdivision applications for the proposed use of the property, or \$5,000 per property.
-The building permit fees may be refunded, all or in part, but in no event shall the building permit fees exceed the lesser of 50 percent of the standard fees established by the ordinance for building permit applications for the proposed use of the property, or \$5,000 per property. - 8.
-Prior to commencement of a plan to demolish or renovate the derelict building, at the request of the property owner, the real estate assessor shall make an assessment of the property in its current derelict condition.
+The building permit fees may be refunded, all or in part, but in no event shall the ordinance for building permit fees exceed the lesser of 50 percent of the standard fees established by the ordinance for building permit fees may be refunded, all or in part, but in no event shall the building permit fees established by the ordinance for building permit applications for the proposed use of the proposed use of the property, or \$5,000 per property.

+8. Prior to commencement of a plan to demolish or renovate the derelict building, at the request of the property owner, the real estate assessor shall make an assessment of the property in its current derelict condition.
 On the building permit application, the owner shall declare the costs of demolition, or the costs of materials and labor to complete the renovation.
 At the request of the property owner, after demolition or renovation of the derelict building, the real estate assessor shall reflect the fair market value of the demolition costs or the fair market value of the renovation improvements, and reflect such value in the real estate tax assessment records.
-The real estate tax on an amount equal to the costs of demolition or an amount equal to the increase in the fair market value of the renovations shall be abated for a period of not less than 15 years, and is transferable with the property.
-The abatement of taxes for demolition shall not apply if the structure demolished is a registered Virginia landmark or is determined by the Department of Historic Resources to contribute to the significance of a registered historic district.
-However, if the locality has an existing tax abatement program for less than 15 years, as of July 1, 2009, the locality may provide for a tax abatement period of not less than five years. - 9.
-Notwithstanding the provisions of this section, the locality may proceed to make repairs and secure the building under § 15.2-906, or the locality may proceed to abate or remove a nuisance under § 15.2-900.
+The real estate tax on an amount equal to the costs of demolition or an amount equal to the increase in the fair market value of the structure demolished is a registered Virginia landmark or is determined by the Department of Historic Resources to contribute to the significance of a registered historic district.
+However, if the locality has an existing tax abatement program for less than 15 years, as of July 1, 2009, the locality may provide for a tax abatement period of not less than five years.

+9. Notwithstanding the provisions of this section, the locality may proceed to make repairs and secure the building under § 15.2-906, or the locality may proceed to abate or remove a nuisance under § 15.2-900.
 In addition, the locality may exercise such remedies as may exist under the Uniform Statewide Building Code and may exercise such other remedies available under general and special law.